Table Of Contents

 - Dim LED Segment(s) on the Alaris™ modules

-Three of these situations have been designated as Class I recalls, which means “there is a reasonable probability that the use of the product will cause serious adverse health consequences or death,” FDA said.
+Three of these situations have been designated as Class I recalls, which means “there is a reasonable probability that the use of the product will cause serious adverse health consequences or death,” the FDA said.
 “One of the situations was designated as a Class II recall, which means use of the product may cause temporary or medically reversible adverse health consequences or where the probability of serious adverse health consequences is remote.”

 This recall began on August 20, 2020.